AKASH-JHA8709/CodeAlpha-Student-Grade-Tracker/README.md

-# CodeAlpha
+# CodeAlpha  Student Grade Tracker
-Build three tasks of codealpha internship the tasks are student grader system, online banking system, online quiz platform
+Build a  task of codealpha internship the tasks is Student Grade Tacker